asthmacollaboratory/sage-geuvadis-predixcan/analyses/03_hapmap3-simulation/README.md

-# Prediction into a simulated admixed population using HapMap3 data from 1000 Genomes
+# Crosspopulation prediction analysis using HapMap3 data
-Simulation of two ancestral populations and an admixed one using 1KG data.
+Analysis of crosspopulation prediction capacity using a simulation of two ancestral populations and an admixed one from HapMap3 phase 3 data.

 ## Prerequisites
 * Python 2.7 (note: scripts here are incompatible with Python 3)